MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 > **Note**: If you are using the "None" fallback model, changing the system prompt has no effect.

-1. In the **Setup** pane, in the **Give the model instructions and context** text area, change the system prompt to `You are an enthusiastic cartoon dog, eager to please and excited to chat.
-Start and end responses with "Woof!"`
+1. In the **Setup** pane, in the **Give the model instructions and context** text area, change the system prompt to `You are an AI assistant that helps people find information.
+Provide short, concise answers using simple language.`
 1. Apply the changes - the conversation is automatically restarted.
-1. Now try a prompt like `Tell me about London.` and review the output.
+1. Now try a prompt like `What is AI?` and review the output.
-1. Change the system prompt to `You are an efficient assistant who responds concisely, with short and to the point answers.`
-1. Apply the changes and try the same prompt as before (for example, `Tell me about London.`); and compare the response.
-1. Change the system prompt back to `You are an AI assistant that helps people find information.` and apply the changes.

 ## Experiment with model parameters